laurentmackay/CPM_RD_matlab/README.md

 ```
 D(X)=1
 ```
-where we have specified a diffusion coefficient of 1 (space units^2 / time units, see not on [units](#units)).
+where we have specified a diffusion coefficient of 1 (space units^2 / time units, see note on [units](#units)).
 For convenience, when multiple species have the same diffusion coefficient, their diffusion coefficients may all be specified using a compound declaration as follows:
 ```
 D(X)=D(Y)=D(Z)=1
 ```